different-ai/file-organizer-2000/README.md

 - **Organization:** Automatically suggests file names, tags and folders for your notes & more.

-- **AI Chat**: The most powerful chat for Obsidian 🦾 Choose folders, files, tags to add to context.
+- **AI Chat**: The most powerful chat for Obsidian 🦾 Select folders, files, tags to add to context.
 Get files by date range, search by key terms.
 Can even get Youtube transcripts.

 - **AI Formatting**: Create templates to format your notes with custom prompts.